henry334/CSFML_WorkShop/README.md

 These functions are ready to use.
 Simply refer to the explanations to understand how to utilize them in your main program.

 ### 5.3:
-Try to display some stuff in the `settings` function that is in the settings.c
+Try to display some stuff in the `menu` function that is in the menu.c

-### Part 7: Handling Button Clicks
+### Part 6: Handling Button Clicks

 In this step, we will implement the `button_click` function in the `analyse_event.c` file.
 This function is responsible for checking if the mouse click corresponds to any button in a list of sprites.
 If a button is clicked, the function returns the position of the button in the list.

 #### Instructions

-0. Use the func `create_object` to create a list of sprites that will be use as buttons (pre build func in `settings.c`)
+0. Use the func `create_object` to create a list of sprites that will be use as buttons (pre build func in `menu.c`)

 1. Open the `analyse_event.c` file.